Colombian rainforest, photo by Andres Ramirez

 The insecurity in the region is especially difficult for the Indigenous peoples who live in harmony with the forest.
 This leaves the Amazon rainforest at risk.

-Despite these challenges, the Indigenous communities have remained committed in their role as guardians of the rainforest, and we need to support them as much as we can.
+Despite these challenges, Indigenous communities have remained committed in their role as guardians of the rainforest, and we need to support them as much as we can.